cloudfoundry/community/toc/working-groups/app-runtime-interfaces.md

 ## Goals

-- End users can build against a stable, reliable, performing and well documented CF API.
+- End users can build against a stable, reliable, performant and well documented CF API.
+- End users can build against a stable, reliable, performant and well documented higher-level CF API related services.
 - End users can choose from a range of CF API clients according to their needs: cli, UI and client libraries for selected programming languages.
 - Community Contributors and especially the App Runtime Deployments WG can integrate a tested CF API release into the different CF distributions.